 If you’re a contractor or a self-employed worker, don’t panic

-It’s important to note that the responsibility to assess your employment status and pay or deduct tax contributions falls to the businesses you’re carrying out work through – not you.
+It’s important to note that the responsibility to assess your employment status and pay or deduct tax contributions falls on the businesses you’re carrying out work through – not you.
 It’s also worth mentioning that HMRC will not come after you retrospectively for non-compliance.
 The UK Government has said there will not be targeted campaigns concentrating on previous years.

 Medium and large companies that employ contractors or interim workers should identify how the imminent legislation will apply to them and make those individuals aware of the anticipated changes.
 If you need help or advice, the UK Government has a dedicated IR35 helpline to handle enquiries.